Credit Validation for Slingerland Participants Only

 - Identify major characteristics of dyslexia and other language-based reading disabilities

-- Understand the organization of the English language and application of morphology to decoding
+- Understand the organization of the English language and application of morphology to decoding spelling and written language

 - Understand the application of the Slingerland® Approach to existing classroom curriculum programs

 Number of Units: 4.0 graduate level extension credit(s) in semester hours

 Who Should Attend: This course provides continuing education for classroom teachers, resource teachers, tutors, educational therapists, speech/language therapists and RTI 3 teachers interested in meeting the needs of students with specific language disability who struggle with reading, writing, and spelling.